Spirulina is among the world’s most popular supplements.

 Certain plant foods have antioxidant properties that can help athletes and physically active individuals minimize this damage.

-Spirulina appears to be beneficial, with some studies showing improved muscle strength and endurance.
+Spirulina appears beneficial, as some studies pointed to improved muscle strength and endurance.

-Animal studies have shown that spirulina can significantly lower blood sugar levels.
+Animal studies link spirulina to significantly lower blood sugar levels.

 There is also some evidence that spirulina can be effective in humans.

-In a study of 25 patients with type 2 diabetes, 2 grams of spirulina led to an impressive reduction in blood sugar levels (9).
+In a two-month study in 25 people with type 2 diabetes, 2 grams of spirulina per day led to an impressive reduction in blood sugar levels (9).